Lipjan: Early Period

 The ancient predecessor of Lipjan, the Roman settlement of Ulpiana, was an important town in the Illyrian and Dardanian spheres.
 By the 2nd century CE, it was the economic, political and culture centre of the province of Dardania.
 It was situated on a road between ancient Naissus and Lissus, called Via de Zenta.
 It suffered from barbarian raids, especially the incursion of 517CE, and from a great earthquake that damaged much of Dardania.
 By the time Justinian I began his restoration of the Byzantine Empire, Ulpiana was in a ruinous condition - after repairing the town, Justinian labelled it Justiniana Secunda.
 Ulpiana also played an important ecclesiastical role, having had a local bishop present at the Council of Serdica in 347CE and at the Ecumenic Synod of 553CE.
 Florus and Laurus were said to have settled in Ulpiana.

 Middle Ages

-In the early Middle Ages the town was part of the Bulgarian Empire and a diocese of the Archbishopric of Ohrid.
+In the early Middle Ages the city was part of the Bulgarian Empire and a diocese of the Archbishopric of Ohrid.
 In 1018 it was recaptured by the Byzantines.
-In the period between the 13th and 15th centuries Lipjan was part of the Kingdom (later Empire) of Serbia and of the Serbian Despotate.
-The church of the Presentation of the Mother of God was rebuilt to its present-day form as seat of the Serbian Orthodox Eparchy of Lipljan.
+In the period between the 13th and 15th centuries Lipjan was part of the Kingdom (later Empire) of Serbia and of the Serbian Despotate.The church of the Presentation of the Mother of God was rebuilt to its present-day form as seat of the Serbian Orthodox Eparchy of Lipljan.

-According to some modern authors, Lipjan may also be the birthplace of Lekë Dukagjini (1410–1481), an Albanian noble whose realm was actually located in Northern Albania (where he could also have been born).
-Dukagjini was a close friend of Albanian military commander Gjergj Kastrioti Skanderbeg.
+According to some modern authors, Lipjan may also be the birthplace of Lekë Dukagjini (1410–1481), an Albanian noble whose realm was located in Northern Albania.